 At Courthill, we encourage children to become confident and enthusiastic mathematicians.
 We understand the importance of not capping the children’s abilities and because of this, the children are inspired to be the best mathematicians they can be.
 It is our ethos, vision and our drive for ALL children to succeed at Courthill and as a result children enjoy mathematics and become life-long learners in the subject.

-Each lesson is designed to work through the topic in small steps (manageable pieces that ensure prior learning is built on methodically and steadily).
+Our planning is based on small steps (manageable pieces that ensure prior learning is built on methodically and steadily).
 It is of great importance to us at Courthill that the small steps build upon one another and this leads to a logical path for children to follow and therefore prevents gaps in knowledge.
 The White Rose Maths scheme is used as basis for our maths planning and is supplemented with additional, high-quality resources such as Nrich and NCETM.
 Children learn using a concrete, pictorial and abstract approach (CPA), a highly-effective method for teaching and learning that supports a deeper understanding of maths.
 We ensure that the Maths curriculum is accessible to all pupils through differentiation for individual abilities with suitable challenges.

 All children are also given the opportunity to problem solve and reason using their mathematical vocabulary.
 As a result of this adaptive teaching style, children are able to make useful connections between identified mathematical ideas and they are able to anticipate practical problems that may occur.

 We understand the importance of revisiting previously learned knowledge, concepts and procedures.
 Every year group has a cycle of topics previously taught that are revisited for the first 5-10 minutes of every lesson.
 These revisit sections of the lesson ensures that knowledge is transferred into the long-term memory and becomes deeply embedded.